 For the past few weeks, we’ve been updating our integrations with payment processors to ensure that businesses can collect money from cardholders in Europe through their JotForm payment forms.

 We kicked off the PSD2 compliance process last month by ensuring that our Stripe integration could use 3D Secure 2.0 to authenticate a cardholder’s payment information after a JotForm form has been filled out and submitted.

-With PSD2 now in effect, we’re adding Square, PayPal Payments Pro, and Braintree, a division of PayPal, to the growing list of JotForm payment integrations that comply with the law’s strong customer authentication mandates.
+With PSD2 now in effect, we’re adding Square, PayPal Payments Pro, and Braintree, a division of PayPal, to the growing list of JotForm payment integrations that comply with the requirement’s strong customer authentication mandates.

 If you’re already using any of these four payment integrations, the good news is that you can go about your business and keep collecting money from people who fill out your forms.

 Although the only European country where Square can accept credit card payments is the United Kingdom, the payment processor has vowed to comply with PSD2’s strong customer authentication requirements.

 This is particularly important since PSD2 will be enforced in the United Kingdom, regardless of what happens with Brexit.